-Plastic surgery is a procedure where a plastic surgeon repairs or reconstructs parts of your face or body.
-Various types of plastic surgery involve the surgeon transferring tissue from one area of your body to the next.
-Cosmetic surgery is meant to improve your appearance.
-On the other hand, reconstructive plastic surgery involves surgical restoration or repair of a lost, injured or defective body part.
+Plastic surgery is a surgical procedure where a plastic surgeon repairs or reconstructs parts of your face or body.
+Various types of plastic surgery in San Francisco involve the plastic surgeon transferring tissue from one area of your body to the next.

 To help provide you with a better understanding of the post-surgery recovery process, below are 10 tips for a healthy recovery.